Vaeshkar/create-ai-chat-context-experimental/PHASE-2-PROGRESS.md

 7. Delete all .js files from src/

 ## Build Status

-- ✅ TypeScript compilation: Config.ts compiles successfully
+- ✅ TypeScript compilation: All utilities compile successfully
-- ✅ Tests: Config.test.ts (9/9 passing)
+- ✅ Tests: 158/158 passing (all utility tests)
+- ✅ Utilities complete: Ready to migrate agents and CLI commands
-- ⏳ Full build: Pending completion of all migrations
+- ⏳ Full build: Pending completion of remaining migrations